 Different Types of Driver’s Licenses

-Many states like Illinois issue various licenses with different limitations on operating a motorized vehicle.
+Many states, like Illinois, issue licenses with different limitations on operating a motorized vehicle.

-Drivers operating passenger vehicles, riding motorcycles, driving a commercial truck along with new motorists must obtain the correct license or permit based on their needs to remain compliant with Illinois law and traffic codes.
+Drivers operating passenger vehicles, riding motorcycles, driving a commercial truck, and new motorists must obtain the correct license or permit based on their needs to remain compliant with Illinois law and traffic codes.

 The following list outlines the most common forms of licenses in this state and others.

 - GDL licenses — The DMV issues these temporary licenses primarily to teenagers who participate in the Graduated License Program.
-Teenage drivers can operate a passenger vehicle only while under the supervision of a licensed driver while in possession of a permit and must pass their Driver’s Education classes before becoming eligible to apply for a license.
+Teenage drivers can operate a passenger vehicle only under a licensed driver’s supervision while possessing a permit.
+They must pass their Driver’s Education classes before becoming eligible to apply for a license.

-- Class M licenses — These licenses are issued for operating motorcycles after licensees pass a state-mandated before class, fill in an application and pass a test for this type of license.
+- Class M licenses are issued for operating motorcycles after licensees pass a state-mandated before class, fill in an application, and pass a test for this type of license.

 - CDL — The DMV issue commercial driver licenses to professional commercial vehicle drivers.

 The DMV also issues other licenses that serve different purposes.
-If applying for a new license, your current license cannot be suspended or revoked.
+If you apply for a new license, your current one cannot be suspended or revoked.
 The applicant cannot be declared unfit to drive by the court for any reason.

 We have spent the previous sections reviewing the risks inherent for new drivers and what states have done to curtail those dangerous situations.
 But accidents still happen.

-It is important to understand how they do specifically so that you can avoid them yourselves but also help others stay away from them as well.
+It is crucial to understand how they do specifically so that you can avoid them and help others stay away from them.

 Here are a couple of common scenarios we see of accidents and new drivers.

-- Passenger Distractions: Teens driving on roads and highways often talk to their passengers more than older drivers do.
+- Passenger Distractions: Teens driving on roads and highways often talk to their passengers more than older drivers.
 This takes their eyes and attention off the roads, where it belongs, and exposes them to emerging danger like a bike or pedestrian that darts onto the street.

-- Route Inexperience: Since young drivers have not driven often, they frequently do not know routes they are taking very well.
-This inexperience opens them up to risks if there is bad weather or if other drivers are pressuring them like tailgating or through other aggressive driving maneuvers.
+- Route Inexperience: Since young drivers have not driven often, they frequently do not know their routes.
+This inexperience opens them up to risks if there is bad weather or if other drivers are pressuring them, like tailgating or through other aggressive driving maneuvers.

 - Weather Conditions: Bad weather exacerbates a young driver’s inexperience and nervousness and can lead to accidents and damage.

-- Fatigued Driving: New drivers are not completely equipped to manage their fatigue or other emotions as they develop on the road.
-They do not always pull over and get off the roads when they are tired and this causes incidents.
+- Fatigued Driving: New drivers are not entirely equipped to manage their fatigue or other emotions as they develop.
+They do not always pull over and get off the roads when they are tired, and this causes incidents.

-Licensed drivers (both unrestricted and restricted license holders, license applicants, school permit holders, etc.) can talk to us today about highway safety and road management.
+Licensed drivers (unrestricted and restricted license holders, license applicants, school permit holders, etc.) can talk to us today about highway safety and road management.